Dispelling Information Asymmetry

 Addendum 2

-Click here for some Q&A from responses to this blog.
+Click here for some Q&A from responses to this post.

 -

-While they didn’t reply, they apparently agreed, since the specific claim they made never appeared in public - they changed the claim before public posting, but to one which also didn’t pass a reasonable person test to me - at which point my suspicion of bad faith increased. ↩
+While they didn’t reply, they apparently agreed, since the specific claim they made never appeared in public - they changed the claim (same post, but changed the claim about what was offensive about it) before public posting, but to one which also didn’t pass a reasonable person test to me - at which point my suspicion of bad faith increased. ↩

 -